brunofoggiatto/ansible-automation-project/README.md

 ```bash
 ssh-keygen
 ```
-# Security Note: For production environments, it is highly recommended to use a strong passphrase to protect your private key.
+**Security Note**: For production environments, it is highly recommended to use a strong passphrase to protect your private key.

 # Copy the Public Key to Your VMs